neil-lindquist/neil-lindquist.github.io/cv.md

 # Research Experience

+Intern - MathWorks (May 2022 through August 2022)
+ * Contributed to the development of MATLAB linear algebra routines.

 Givens Associate - Argonne National Laboratory (May 2021 through August 2021)
  * Ported interpolation routines to GPU accelerators using the [OCCA](https://libocca.org) runtime in [NekRS](https://github.com/Nek5000/nekRS), a spectral-element based fluid dynamics code.
 The added routines where then used to implement both particle tracking and overlapping mesh functionalities.